To preserve with the heart, to give back with value

 Curated by heart

-The rescue project, initiated by Banca Ifis in 2023, was carried out in response to the joint appeal launched by the Ministry of Culture, the Municipality of Venice, and the Veneto Region.
+The conservation effort, initiated by Banca Ifis in 2023, was undertaken in response to the joint appeal issued by the Ministry of Culture, the City of Venice, and the Veneto Region.

-Migrant Child by Banksy was exhibited at Tesa 113 of the Venice Arsenale, and will return to life in a space open to everyone’s attention and sensibility.
-During its journey to Venice, on May 8 and 9, the artwork was made available to the community, strengthening its direct connection with the public.
+Banksy’s Migrant Child was exhibited at Tesa 113 of the Venice Arsenale and will return to life in a space open to everyone’s view and sensitivity, strengthening its connection with the public.

-The artwork will once again offer itself to the city and its visitors as a concrete sign of sharing, memory, and the future: an invitation to approach art not as something distant, but as a living heritage, accessible and capable of speaking to everyone.
+The artwork will once again offer itself to the city as a tangible symbol of sharing, memory, and future: an invitation to experience art as a living, accessible heritage, capable of speaking to each and every person.

 A story in pictures that retraces the birth, the meaning, and the return of Migrant Child, the artwork created by Banksy in Venice, becoming a symbol of one of the most profound tragedies of our time.